 Fair value determinations require considerable judgment and are sensitive to changes in underlying assumptions and factors, and any key assumptions in the cash flow projections are interdependent on each other.
 A change in any one or combination of these assumptions could impact the estimated fair value of the reporting unit.
 Although we believe our assumptions are reasonable, the significant level of judgment needed to determine our assumptions, the uncertainty inherent in these assumptions and the extended time frame over which we are required to make our estimates, increases the risk that actual results will vary significantly.
-Given the dependency of our cash flow models on the successful development, production and sale of products from our existing programs, if any significant programs are unsuccessful then, excluding other possible changes in our forecasts, including out or forecasts in this animal report on forecasts, including but not limited to, technological risk associated with in-process research and development ("IPR&D") assets, dependency on regulatory approval and competitive, legal and other regulatory forces.
+Given the dependency of our cash flow models on the successful development, production and sale of products from our existing programs, if any significant programs are unsuccessful then, excluding other possible changes in our forecasts, our estimated future cash flows will be reduced and such reduction may be significant enough to result in an impairment of the carrying value of our intangible assets.
+The outcome of our programs are subject to a variety of risks, including but not limited to, technological risk associated with in-process research and development ("IPR&D") assets, dependency on regulatory approval and competitive, legal and other regulatory forces.
 See the "Risk Factors" in this annual report on Form 10-K for additional risk factors.

-Contingent Consideration / In connection with the acquisition of Enantigen in October 2014, we have obligations to make potential future payments to the former shareholders of Enantigen contingent upon the achievement of certain development milestones (up to \$21.0 million) and commercial milestones (up to \$102.5 million).
+Contingent Consideration / In connection with the acquisition of Enantigen in October 2014, we have obligations to make potential future payments to the former shareholders of Enantigen contingent upon the achievement of certain development milestones (up to \$102.5 million).
 The development milestones are tied to programs which are no longer under development by us.
 The sales milestones are tied to the first commercial sales by us of a product indicated for the treatment of HBV.
 These potential contingent payments are recorded as a liability and remeasured to fair value each reporting date.
 In assessing the fair value of the liability, significant judgments are required to be made by management to estimate the probability of program success, the achievement of development milestones, the timing and extent of future product sales, appropriate discount rates, and other estimates and assumptions that could materially affect the determination of fair value.
-These judgments include the use of, but are not limited to: future forecasts and other macroeconomic indicators that forecast market comparative data.
+These judgments include the use of, but are not limited to: future forecasts and other macroeconomic indicators that forecast market conditions, the timing and amount of estimated future revenues, market-based discount rates and other market-comparative data.
 As assumptions related to the probability of program success and timing and amount of potential future product sales are highly uncertain due to the unpredictable nature of product development, management risk adjusts the estimated cash flows to reflect these uncertainties.